Timinator2000/Algorithm_X/07 - multiplicity/01 - multiplicity.md

 ('student scheduled', 'Lola')
 ```

-Until now, requirements needed to be covered exactly once, but now the Emma requirement needs to be covered twice and in future test cases, students are request even more than 2 hours of instruction.
-This list of requirements is not sufficient.
-Remember that requirements can be answer "yes" or "no".
-We can tell if Ella has been scheduled or not, but we cannot tell if she has been schduled once or twice.
+Until now, requirements needed to be covered exactly once, but now the Emma requirement needs to be covered twice and in future test cases, students are requesting even more than 2 hours of instruction.
+This list of requirements is no longer sufficient.
+Remember, requirements should fit a "yes/no" model when we determine what has been covered and what has not.
+With the above, we can tell if Ella has been scheduled or not, but we cannot tell if she has been schduled once or twice.
 This list of requirements is not enough to capture the full scope of the problem.

-In his book, [The Art of Computer Programming](https://www-cs-faculty.stanford.edu/~knuth/taocp.html), Donald Knuth discusses _Algorithm M_ for handling problems with requirements/constraints that might need to be covered multiple time and I suggest you add learning about Algorithm M to your to-do list.
-However, this playground is an Algorithm X tutorial and an overarching goal of mine is to explore how much we can accomplish with one, out-of-the-box AlgorithmXSolver!
+In [The Art of Computer Programming](https://www-cs-faculty.stanford.edu/~knuth/taocp.html), Donald Knuth discusses _Algorithm M_ for handling problems with requirements/constraints that might need to be covered multiple time and I suggest you add learning about Algorithm M to your to-do list.
+However, this playground is an Algorithm X tutorial and an overarching goal is to explore how much can be accomplished with a single out-of-the-box AlgorithmXSolver!